Hon. Gertrude Sophia Gough1

 Last Edited=25 Nov 2011

 Hon.
-Alice Charlotte Pitt-Rivers was born in 1842 at Brighton, Sussex, England.2 She was the daughter of George Pitt-Rivers, 4th Baron Rivers of Sudeley Castle and Lady Susan Georgiana Leveson-Gower.1,3 She married Maj.-Gen. William Arbuthnot, son of Archibald Francis Arbuthnot and Hon.
+Alice Charlotte Pitt-Rivers was born in 1842 at Brighton, Sussex, EnglandG.2 She was the daughter of George Pitt-Rivers, 4th Baron Rivers of Sudeley Castle and Lady Susan Georgiana Leveson-Gower.1,3 She married Maj.-Gen. William Arbuthnot, son of Archibald Francis Arbuthnot and Hon.
 Gertrude Sophia Gough, on 26 April 1865.1 She died on 21 June 1865, killed by lightning, while ascending the Schelthorne, one of the Bernese Alps.1

 From 26 April 1865, her married name became Arbuthnot.1